 \subsubsection{SoftQE: distilling LLM-generated expansions into query representations}

 \textbf{SoftQE}~\cite{pimpalkhute2024softqe} converts the benefit of LLM expansions into a cheaper retriever that no longer requires the LLM at inference.
-Offline, a large language model (e.g., GPT-3.5-turbo) generates a pseudo-document $g$ for each $q$ (e.g., Query2Doc-style).
-A \textit{teacher} dual-encoder (denoted as $f_T(\cdot)$) is trained on expanded inputs $[q; g]$ with contrastive loss, producing a strong representation $f_T([q; g])$.
-A \textit{student} encoder (denoted as $f(\cdot)$) then learns, from only the raw query $q$, to approximate the teacher’s expanded representation via an MSE distillation term,
+Offline, a large language model (e.g., GPT-3.5-turbo) generates a pseudo-document $g$ for each query $q$.
+A teacher dual-encoder $f_T(\cdot)$ is trained on expanded inputs $[q; g]$ with a contrastive objective, producing a strong representation $f_T([q; g])$.
+A student encoder $f(\cdot)$ then learns, from only the raw query $q$, to approximate this expansion-aware representation via an MSE distillation loss: